RESEARCH STARTER

 Fast food refers to inexpensive, high-calorie meals typically served by chain restaurants, known for their quick service at main counters or drive-thru windows.
 This industry has grown significantly, generating over $978.4 billion globally in 2023, with nearly a third of those revenues coming from the United States.
 The fast food model emerged prominently in the U.S. during the rise of automobile culture, which necessitated convenient eating options for travelers, leading to a focus on limited menus and rapid meal preparation.
 Notable pioneers include White Castle, recognized for introducing assembly line methods to food production, and McDonald's, which transformed into a global powerhouse starting from a small burger stand in 1948.
 The increase in fast food consumption has been linked to rising obesity rates and related health issues, prompting ongoing discussions about its nutritional value.
 Furthermore, societal changes, such as more women entering the workforce and the rise of single-parent households, have shifted meal preparation habits, making fast food a preferred option for many.
 Today, fast food outlets are ubiquitous, found in a variety of locations including schools and shopping centers, and account for a significant portion of consumer spending in the U.S.

 Fast food is inexpensive food, mostly high in calories and low in nutritional value, usually served by chain restaurants.
 Customers order at a main counter or at a drive-thru window, receive their food quickly, and can eat their meal on the premises or take it to go.
-According to industry statistics, fast food outlets worldwide generated total revenues of more than $978.4 billion in 2023, with sales in the United States alone accounting for almost a third of that amount.
-Some researchers have noted a correlation between increased consumption of fast food and significant increases in obesity and obesity-related conditions such as type 2 diabetes, heart disease, and cancer.
+According to industry statistics, fast food outlets worldwide generated total revenues of more than $750 billion in the mid-2020s, with sales in the United States alone accounting for roughly a third of that amount.
+Researchers have noted a correlation between increased consumption of fast food and significant increases in obesity and obesity-related conditions such as type 2 diabetes, heart disease, and cancer.

 Overview